sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 This analysis requires multiple scripts.
 However, we have only uploaded the main scripts to give the reader a comprehensive idea about the model.
 Description of each file is given below.

-**1. Digit.py:**

--This file contain the digit shapes in binaries.
+**1. Digit.py:** This file contain the digit shapes in binaries.

-**2. GenerateOutputGEs_classification.py:**

--This script first randomly select 16 input genes to map into the 16 pixels of the digit images.
-Then, it creates input array that mimics a TF-based stimulations based on the image information.
-Further, the maximum and minimum were extracted from the wet-lab expression data set.
-Next, using matrix multplication with input array and weight matrix the output gene expression are generated.
-Further, the process is parallelized for faster computing using Python multiprocessing Pools.
+**2. GenerateOutputGEs_classification.py:** This script covers the first three steps of the application-specific sub-GRNN search algorithm.

+**3. FullVarAnalysis.py:** Atep 4 of the search algorithm is perfomed in this script.

+** 4. FindingCommonGenesBinary.py: ** The fifth step of the search algorithm is executed in this cript.

+** 5. ComputeConfussionMatrix.py: ** The suitable threshold level extraction done in Step 6 is perfomed by this script.

+** 6. PurtabationAnalysis.py** and **PerturbationDataPlot** The final step using purtabation-based mutual information analysis is performed in these two scripts.

 ### Application-Specific sub-GRNN extraction